 A mandatory student teacher orientation meeting will be held in the semester directly prior to the professional semester.
-In this meeting, candidates are provided with bloodborne pathogen training, introduced to the expectations of the professional semester, and meet with their potential university supervisor.
+In this meeting, candidates are introduced to the expectations of the professional semester and meet with their potential university supervisor.
 The purpose is to provide candidates with guidance and an understanding of what to expect in the upcoming semester.